BronsonMagnan/FSLogixBackup/README.md

 6.3.5.1.
 The backupStrategy's backup() method is called 6.3.5.2.
 The backupStrategy's GetLog() method is called, which returns the Robocopy log header and footer 6.3.5.3.
 The returned log is injested into our program's log.
 6.3.6.
+Executes the cleanup() method
+6.3.6.1.
+The cleanupStrategy's cleanup() method is called 6.3.6.1.1.
+For Profile disks, this deletes the contents of the following locations:
+6.3.6.1.1.1.
+AppData\Local\Temp
+6.3.6.2.
+The cleanupStrategy's GetLog() method is called, which returns the Cleanup specific log entries 6.3.6.2.1.
+Currently no cleanups are implemented for ODFC disks.
+6.3.7.1.
 Removes the access path
-6.3.7.
-Optimizes the VHDX
-6.3.8.
+6.3.7.2.
 Dismounts the VHDX
 6.3.9.
 Cleans up the mount point
+6.3.10.1.
+Creates a new drive letter mount to the vhdx 6.3.10.2.
+Optimizes the File System with -Analyze -SlabConsolidate -Retrim parameters 6.3.10.3.
+Removes the drive letter and dismounts the vhdx 6.3.11.
+Optimizes the VHDX

 #Class UML Diagram